 Major depression is a serious condition.
 It is the second most common mental health condition in the U.S. At any given time, millions of people around the world encounter profound feelings of hopelessness and sadness.
-Clinical depression is defined as two weeks or more of debilitating symptoms that include:
+Clinical depression is defined as two weeks or more of debilitating symptoms

 - Depressed mood defined as feelings of despair and sadness

 - Loss of interest in activities that were previously pleasurable

 - Increased fatigue and lethargy

 - Sleep changes (either significant increase or decrease of sleeping behavior)

 - Either increase or decrease in appetite leading to significant weight gain or loss

 - Increased thoughts of death, self harm, or suicide